popeen/Booksonic-App/README.md

 For now that means that you can get book descriptions inside the app, in the future it will probably mean a bit more.
 Since I havent started working on anything other then the API for the servers I recommend you check the github page regularly if you decide to use the Booksonic server, any update notices you might get are for Subsonic, not Booksonic.

-For those on Madsonic that refuses to make the switch to any other server there is a modified version of Madsonic 5.1 available, however you should know that the Madsonic version will not get any updates to the web client and will only get API updates.

 If you would rather keep the server you are using right now Booksonic will work with that too but you will lose some functionality.

 So whats the catch?